leanprover/lean4/doc/whatIsLean.md

 - Hygienic macros
 - Dependent types
 - Metaprogramming framework
-- Async programming
+- Multithreading
-- Verification, you can prove properties of your functions using Lean itself
+- Verification: you can prove properties of your functions using Lean itself